 Step 1: Nutrition

 This is by far the most important step.
-Most of us these days are undernourished, despite being overweight.
+In modern times, many people are undernourished, despite being overweight.
 The body simply will not allow conception to occur or a pregnancy to continue if it doesn’t have the basic foundation it needs to sustain a pregnancy.
 Many women turn to a low-fat, high fiber diet in an attempt to increase health and lose weight.
 Weight loss has been shown to increase fertility, but losing weight in this way is rarely effective for increasing fertility because it deprives the body of the necessary proteins and fats necessary for hormone production.

-- Remove grains, processed foods, sugars and starches from the diet.
-Obtain necessary carbohydrates from vegetables, some fruits and starchy sources like sweet potatoes and squash.
+- Remove processed grains, other processed foods, sugars and starches from the diet.
+Obtain more nutrient dense carbohydrates from vegetables, some fruits and starchy sources like sweet potatoes and squash.

 - Increase healthy fats in the diet especially from sources like coconuts, coconut oil, olives and olive oil, butter, grass-fed meats, eggs, avocado and nuts.